 Synesthesia is a condition where presentation of one perceptual class consistently evokes additional experiences in different perceptual categories.
 Synesthesia is widely considered a congenital condition, although an alternative view is that it is underpinned by repeated exposure to combined perceptual features at key developmental stages.

 When I first heard about synesthesia, I thought it was a little hokey.
 But when I discovered it was real, I was fascinated – perhaps because I don’t seem to have much sensitivity in my individual senses.
 To have them multiply active – well – I am jealous.

-As you know by now, I am a fan of placebos.
+As you know by now, I am a fan of buy Seroquel usa.
 They often provide significant benefits and with fewer side effects and much lower costs than “real” medication.
 How can you argue with that?
 Just because you are deceived in the process.
 I am happy to be an advocate, but not an ignorant one.
 And since I am always telling you about effective placebos, I should be fair and balanced and also tell you when they are not effective.

 So I am biting the bullet and sharing with you a buy discount Seroquel on line I just read by a neuroscience team from the University Medical Center in Hamburg, Germany.
 They used a very small placebo, so that could explain the lack of results, but I thought I should share it anyway.